makhidkarun/traveller_pyroute/PyRoute/Outputs/README.md

 These classes are the wrappers around the actual output to file.
 They rely on the consistent interface defined by the _MapOutput.py_ class to make changing where output is occurring easier to implement.
 * _GraphicMap.py_ : This is a light wrapper around the Pillow Image library, outputs to a PNG image file.
-* _PDFMap.py_     : This is a light wrapper around the PDFLite library, outputs to a PDF file.
+* _PDFMap.py_     : This is a light wrapper around the ReportLab library, outputs to a PDF file.
+* _SubsectorMap.py_ : This is a light wrapper around the Pillow Image Library, outputs to a PNG image file.
 * _TestMap.py_    : Exists in the Tests/Outputs directory.
 This doesn't output anything, but simply accumulates the calls to the interface for validation.